Skip to main content

 1. Establish risk appetite

-“It’s essential to have an understanding of (1) the top cyber risks, (2) the risk appetite and tolerance levels to these risks, and (3) what the organisation has that needs to be secured to minimise the likelihood and impact of these risks to the acceptable levels,” says Philippe.
+“It’s essential to have an understanding of (1) the top cyber risks, (2) the risk appetite and tolerance levels to these risks, and (3) what the organization has that needs to be secured to minimize the likelihood and impact of these risks to the acceptable levels,” says Philippe.

-“You may not have the budget to secure all assets, however it is crucial that this is reported to execs so they can make their decisions and prioritise security investment backed with facts and in line with the established risk appetite.”
+"You may not have the budget to secure all assets, however, this must be reported to execs so they can make their decisions and prioritize security investment backed with facts and in line with the established risk appetite.”

 2. Understand attack surface